Checklist when applying for carer's leave

 - You must have worked for your employer for a continuous period of 12 months and

-- The Department of Employment Affairs and Social Protection.
-(DEASP) must decide that the person you are proposing to care for is in need of full-time care and attention – see 2 below.
+- The Department of Social Protection.
+(DSP) must decide that the person you are proposing to care for is in need of full-time care and attention – see 2 below.